ValencianoFran/New-Zork/README.md

 I did commits on the deleted Zork from different dispositives and they have another author name, but they all are done by me.

-(RELEASE v.05) - GitHub gives me error with Branch and i don't know how to fix it.

 A game by: Francisco Ruiz Gimenez